 State revolving funds (SRFs) have been used for decades as a source of low-cost financing for a variety of water-infrastructure projects.
-For example, if a local public water system needs new storage tanks, is looking to implement a project to recapture stormwater, or requires funding for other gray infrastructure projects that help meet water quality standards, borrowers can apply for loans through a state’s Clean Water State Revolving Fund (CWSRF).
+For example, if a local public water system needs new storage tanks, is looking to implement a project to recapture stormwater, or requires funding for other gray infrastructure projects that help meet water quality standards, borrowers can apply for loans through a state’s Clean Water State (CWSRF).
 Each state also has a Drinking Water State Revolving Fund (DWSRF) that works similarly to the CWSRF but is focused on financing safe drinking-water systems.

 While SRFs have conventionally been used to fund traditional graywater municipal-wastewater treatment and drinking-water projects like the ones above, SRFs can also serve as a finance source for nontraditional projects such as green infrastructure to control nonpoint source pollution (NPS) and protect source-water areas.